thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/shared-subscriptions.md

 * TOC
 {:toc}

-Shared subscriptions are the MQTT version 5 feature that allows multiple clients to share a single subscription and receive messages from the subscribed topic.
+The Application Shared Subscription entity provides the capability to leverage the [Shared Subscriptions](/docs/mqtt-broker/user-guide/shared-subscriptions/) feature for **APPLICATION** clients.
+This feature enables multiple clients to subscribe and receive messages from a shared subscription.

-Shared subscriptions can help in:
-* Reducing the number of connections and subscriptions.
-* Improving scalability and resource efficiency.
-* Providing more flexibility in distributing messages to clients.

-However, the feature also has limitations such as limited message ordering, potential message loss, and increased complexity.
-More details about architecture and usage of Shared Subscriptions feature in the ThingsBoard MQTT Broker you can find the [docs]().

 ## Usage Notes

-In the ThinsBoard MQTT Broker shared subscriptions are entities that used for management of shared subscriptions.
+In the ThinsBoard MQTT Broker Application shared subscriptions are entities that used for management of shared subscriptions.

-* Add shared subscriptions if you plan to use these entities with [Application clients]().
+* Add Application shared subscriptions if you plan to use shared subscriptions feature with [Application clients](/docs/mqtt-broker/user-guide/mqtt-client-type/#application-client).
-* After creation **Topic filter** and **Partitions** fields **can not be changed**, instead only Name is editable.
+* After creation of the entity **Topic filter** and **Partitions** fields **can not be changed**.
 * Application Shared Subscription feature **works with MQTT v5 and earlier versions**.

-Broker administrators are able to manage shared subscriptions via Web UI or [REST API]().
+Broker administrators are able to manage shared subscriptions via Web UI or [REST API](/docs/mqtt-broker/application-shared-subscription/).

 ## Adding Shared Subscription